mohebifar/made-in-iran/src/template.md

 # Made in Iran

-> A list of neat projects made in Iran.
+A curated list of open-source projects made in Iran.

-If you want to contribute, note that you should only update `data.json`.
+Please review our contributing guidelines if you want to suggest a new project.

 ## Contents
 <% for (i in curated) { %> - [<%= curated[i].category %>](#<%= curated[i].anchor %>)